Smolations/more-dash-docsets/README.md

 * `-nc` No-clobber.
 If the file has already been downloaded, don't download it again.
 This is important because usually every HTML file references the same CSS, Javascript, and even some images.
 You definitely don't want to waste time downloading the same resources over and over.
 This is also useful in case your download is halted for some reason and you want to start it back up again.
 * `-p` Page requisites.
 Tell wget to download stylesheets, scripts, images, and anything else necessary to display the page correctly offline.

 Once you have the documentation, you will need to copy it into the `src-docs` folder.
 Let's use Puppet as an example.
 The docs for Puppet were available as a standalone, compressed file (hooray!).
 It's basically the entire docs.puppetlabs.com site.
 I copied the documentation folder into `more-dash-docsets/src-docs/puppetdocs-latest`.
 The `puppetdocs-latest` folder contains the index.html that is the starting point for all docs, and each module in it's own folder.

-### Step 2
+I chose to take the time at this point to go find a suitable icon (and resize it to 32x32) for the docset as well.
+Our folder hierarchy (only relavant files shown) now looks like this:

+    more-dash-docsets/
+        `- docsets/
+        `- generators/
+        `- icon-images/
+            `- puppetlabs.png
+        `- resources/
+            `- Info.plist
+        `- src-docs/
+            `- puppetdocs-latest/

+### Spin Up A Generator

 The next step is to create the generator script.
+The naming convention has no significance here.

+    more-dash-docsets/
+        `- docsets/
+        `- generators/
+            `- _gen_puppet.rb
+        `- icon-images/
+            `- puppetlabs.png
+        `- resources/
+            `- Info.plist
+        `- src-docs/
+            `- puppetdocs-latest/

+The first thing to do in a generator file is to import the Dash helper class and instantiate a Dash object with a few required parameters.

+    :::ruby
+    require File.join(File.dirname(__FILE__), 'Dash.rb')

+    dash = Dash.new({
+        :name           => 'Puppet',
+        :display_name   => 'Puppet 3.2',
+        :docs_root      => 'puppetdocs-latest',
+        :icon           => File.join('icon-images', 'puppetlabs.png')
+    })

+Since specifying relative paths makes the script fairly brittle depending on what directory you run the generator from, I chose to go with a more explicit way of importing the Dash class, which happens to be in the same directory.

+The dash constructor takes 2 required parameters and allows for two optional parameters:

+* `:name` (required) This becomes the file name of the docset (e.g. `Puppet.docset`).
+* `:docs_root` (required) This is the name of the folder that is dropped into the `src-docs` directory.
+It is the _documentation root_.
+This value can be accessed later in the script, as an absolute path, with `dash::docs_root` (notice that it's an attribute on the instance, not the class).
+* `:display_name` (optional) What Dash will display in it's sidebar.
+If this parameter is omitted, it defaults to the value for `:name`.
+* `:icon` (optional) A path to a 32x32 image which will be renamed and copied into the docset.
+The path can be relative to the `more-dash-docsets/` root or an absolute path.